 The official language in Germany is of course German.
 If you want to enrol for seminars taught in German at the university, a good level of German is required.
-If you think your German is not that good, you can look out for seminars taught in English and still get credits.
+If you think your German is not that good, there is still a good variety of classes taught in English which are still worth credits.
 The use of English here in Germany is quite widespread.
 All the students here at RheinAhrCampus can understand and make themselves understood using the English language; this is also the case for most Germans in general.